0xNatgan/DocGen_LLM/README.md

 ## Features

-- **Multi-language Support:** Python, JavaScript, TypeScript, Java, Go, Rust, C++, C#, and more.
+- **Multi-language Support:** Python, JavaScript, TypeScript, Java, Go, Rust, C++, C#, as long as a language server exists.
 - **LSP Integration:** Uses language servers for accurate symbol and reference extraction.
 - **LLM-powered Documentation:** Generates summaries, docstrings, and detailed documentation using locals or onlines LLMs (e.g., Ollama, Qwen, Claude).
-- **Docker Support:** Run language servers in Docker containers for isolation and reproducibility.
+- **Docker Support:** Is able to run language servers in Docker containers for isolation and reproducibility.
 - **Customizable Output:** Save documentation as Markdown files, JSON, or plain text.
 - **Project Context Awareness:** Incorporate project-specific context for more relevant documentation.
 - **CLI Interface:** Easy-to-use command-line interface with multiple commands and options.